 Your vagina is a self-cleaning machine/device/oven.
 The vagina is designed to keep itself clean with the help of natural secretions called discharge that eject germs and bacteria.
 So don’t wash those away with soaps or douches!
 You need them.
 And while we’re at it, all vaginas have an odor, typically a mild musky or earthy aroma.
 It varies based on your body and pheromones, but it shouldn’t be fishy or offensive.
 Get to know your smell, because abnormal odor (for you) can be a first indicator that something is off.

 Your vagina is an acidic environment that should be somewhere between 3.8-4.5 to prevent infection and irritation.
 Yeast (AKA candida) and atypical bacteria in the vagina, for example, prefer a slightly more alkaline environment and tend to proliferate when the pH rises and becomes a more hospitable environment for pathogenic bacteria to grow.
+Infections are caused when lactobacillus colonies in the vagina dwindle and pathogenic bacteria and fungus grow out of control.

 Bacterial vaginosis (BV) and yeast infections are the most common vaginal infections and occur when the pH of the vagina is unbalanced. (source) Elevated vaginal pH can be caused by your period (blood is alkaline at around 7.4 – 7.6); sex with dudes (semen has a pH between 7-8); douching or feminine washes; hormonal fluctuations in your cycle or with menopause; and/or even irritating laundry detergents or soaps.
 Your diet and medications matter, too: antibiotics, too much sugar, and alcohol can disrupt the vaginal pH.
 You can buy test strips here to check your vaginal pH.